-- to prepare highly competent speech-language-pathologists who have the knowledge, skills, and disposition to provide professional services independently to individuals with communication impairments and differences; - to provide an academically rigorous curriculum that emphasizes accountability through the application of theoretical perspectives, research principles, and evidence-based practice in the clinical preparation of SLPs for service in a diverse society; and - to produce graduates who are capable of working effectively in a variety of employment settings such as schools, hospitals, rehabilitation centers, community clinics, private practice, preschool programs, and nursing homes.
+- I. The program will prepare students to become highly qualified, licensed, certified speech-language pathologists who have the knowledge, skills, and disposition to provide professional services independently to individuals with communication impairments and differences. - II.
+The program will afford students an academically rigorous curriculum that emphasizes accountability in the application of theoretical perspectives, research principles, and evidence-based practice to ensure the effective clinical preparation of speech-language pathologists for service in a diverse society. - III.
+The program will provide students with opportunities to acquire the foundational and professional knowledge, and the clinical experiences needed to develop evaluation skills, intervention skills, interaction and personal qualities, oral and written communication skills, and professional and ethical behavior needed to work in all clinical settings with clients from culturally and linguistically diverse backgrounds across the lifespan.